Buying a house Buying a new-build home

 Most mortgage lenders will consider lending on new-build houses but some won't lend on new-build flats.
 The maximum proportion of the property's value you can borrow (the loan-to-value) may be lower than for a second-hand property.

-The Which? mortgage comparison tables let you search all available deals from all available lenders to choose the best deals based on quality of service as well as cost and benefits.
+The Which?
+Money Compare mortgage comparison tables let you search hundreds of mortgages so you can choose the right deal for you based on quality of service as well as cost and benefits.

-You can also use the Which?
-Mortgage Advisers' How much can I borrow? calculator to figure out the size of mortgage you are likely to be able to get.
+Or, if you'd like impartial advice from our expert broking service, call Which?
+Mortgage Advisers on 0808 252 7987.
+You can also use the service's mortgage borrowing calculator to find out the size of mortgage you are likely to be able to get.

 Go further: Help to Buy equity loans - how to buy a new-build property with a low deposit